User0332/MathEngine/README.md

 # MathEngine

-A set of .NET class libraries that allow mathematical computation in C#, similar to  Wolfram Mathematica.
+A set of .NET class libraries that allow symbolic/algebraic computation in C#, similar to  Wolfram Mathematica.

 Documentation for the project can be found [here](https://mathengine.readthedocs.io/).